sandhya-17/dcos-cassandra-service/README.md

 ```

 This address JSON array contains a list of valid nodes addresses for nodes in the cluster.
 The dns JSON array contains valid MesosDNS names for the same nodes.
-For availability
-reasons, it is best to specify multiple nodes in the configuration of the CQL Driver used
-by the application.
+For availability reasons, it is best to specify multiple nodes in the configuration of the CQL Driver used by the application.

-If IP addresses are used, and a Cassandra node is moved to a different IP
-address, the address in the list passed to the cluster configuration of the application
-should be changed.
-Once the application is connected to the cluster, moving a
-node to a new IP address will not result in a loss of connectivity.
-The CQL Driver is
-capable of dealing with topology changes.
-However, the application's
-configuration should be pointed to the new address the next time the application is
+If IP addresses are used, and a Cassandra node is moved to a different IP address, the address in the list passed to the cluster configuration of the application should be changed.
+Once the application is connected to the cluster, moving a node to a new IP address will not result in a loss of connectivity.
+The CQL Driver is capable of dealing with topology changes.
+However, the application's configuration should be pointed to the new address the next time the application is restarted.
-restarted.

 If DNS names are used, the DNS name will always resolve to correct IP address of the node.
 This is true, even if the node is moved to a new IP address.
-However, it is important to
-understand the DNS caching behavior of your application.
-For a Java application using
-the CQL driver, if a SecurityManager is installed the default behavior is to cache a
-successful DNS lookup forever.
-Therefore, if a node moves, your application will always
-maintain the original address.
-If no security manager is installed, the default cache
-behavior falls back to an implementation defined timeout.
-If a node moves in this case,
-the behavior is generally undefined.
-If you choose to use DNS to resolve entry points to
-the cluster, the safest method is to set networkaddress.cache.ttl to a reasonable value.
-As with the IP address method, the CQL driver still detect topology changes and reamin
-connected even if a node moves.
+However, it is important to understand the DNS caching behavior of your application.
+For a Java application using the CQL driver, if a SecurityManager is installed the default behavior is to cache a successful DNS lookup forever.
+Therefore, if a node moves, your application will always maintain the original address.
+If no security manager is installed, the default cache behavior falls back to an implementation defined timeout.
+If a node moves in this case, the behavior is generally undefined.
+If you choose to use DNS to resolve entry points to the cluster, the safest method is to set networkaddress.cache.ttl to a reasonable value.
+As with the IP address method, the CQL driver still detect topology changes and remain connected even if a node moves.

 ### Configuring the CQL Driver
 #### Adding the Driver to Your Application